MARIADB(1) MariaDB Database System MARIADB(1)

 reconnect once to the server and send the statement again.

-However, even if mysql succeeds in reconnecting, your first
+However, even if mariadb succeeds in reconnecting, your first

 connection has ended and all your previous session objects and